EdwardDali/erag/README.md

 - **Self Knol Creation**: Utilizes a multi-model approach to create, refine, and evaluate comprehensive knowledge entries on specific subjects.
 - **Iterative Knowledge Improvement**: Implements an iterative process with AI-driven feedback and improvement cycles to enhance the quality and depth of knowledge entries.

+# Data Analytics with LLM used in this aplication

+**Data Preprocessing Techniques**
+- Data type conversion (e.g., string to datetime)
+- Sorting data (for time series analysis)
+- Standardization of numerical features

+**Visualization Techniques**
+- Various plot types: bar plots, pie charts, line plots, scatter plots, heatmaps
+- Use of libraries like Matplotlib and Seaborn for visualization

+**Performance Optimization**
+- Use of timeouts to handle long-running operations

+**Automated Reporting**
+- Generation of text reports
+- Creation of PDF reports with embedded visualizations

+**Natural Language Processing (NLP)**
+- Use of language models for interpreting analysis results
+- Generating human-readable insights from data analysis

+**Business Intelligence**
+- Extraction of key findings and insights
+- Formulation of business implications and recommendations based on data analysis

 # Comprehensive List of Data Analytics Techniques

 1. **Overall Table Analysis**